SeokLeeUS/Bull_Cow_Game_Unreal/README.md

 - The following tip is from triple X lecture (mainly tips for Visual Code (VC)):

-· If there’s a white space on VS, it can still compile.
+· If there’s a white space on VS or VC, it can still compile.

 · Have a good habit to “Auto Save” from file>Auto save @ VC.

-· Preprocessor Directive (I don’t know why name it so complicate), but basically, instruct the compiler to include a library before compiling (```#include```)
+· Preprocessor Directive (I don’t know why name it is quite complicate), but basically, instruct the compiler to include (```#include```) a library before compiling the code [Udemy response] It's called "preproccessor directive" because it's a directive (instruction) to the preproccessor which is something that is run before compilation. #include is a just a copy and paste.

 · When changing a variable name in multiple locations, right click on the variable name @ VC, then select “change all occurrences” (or ctrl+F2)